Sewing machine maintenance: everything you need to know!

-table of contents:
+Table of contents:

-Why not neglect servicing your machine?
+Why you shouldn’t neglect servicing your machine

-The signs that don't lie
+Signs that don’t lie

-Sewing machine overhaul
+Sewing machine servicing

-Calculating the real cost of negligence
+Calculate the real cost of neglect

-Comparing maintenance costs vs. major repairs
+Comparison of maintenance costs vs major repairs

 Type of intervention